.KMZ File Extension

 Various programs may create KMZ files, but they are primarily created by Google Earth Pro.
 To create a KMZ file in Google Earth Pro, select, then choose "Kmz" from the dropdown menu.

-KMZ files may also include limited 3D model data exported from Google Sketchup (as an .SKP file) or from ArchiCAD.
-The model can be placed on the map at a specific location to provide an idea of what the building will look like in that area.
+NOTE: 3D models included in KMZ files are accompanied by location data.
+This data is referenced to place the model on the map at a specific location to provide an idea of what the building looks like in that area.

 Alternatively, to display your KMZ file in Google Maps, you can construct the URL yourself by prefixing it with http://maps.google.com/maps?q=.
 Therefore, using the same URL from above, you would type the following URL in your Web browser: